-Nurofen Migraine caplets help to ease pain caused by migraine, providing fast acting relief from pain.
+Nurofen Migraine caplets help to ease pain caused by a migraine, providing fast-acting relief from pain.
 It can be used at the first sign of a migraine attack to help to ease your migraine pain so you can get on with your day.

 Migraines are a moderate to severe headache that feels like a throbbing pain in the side of your head.
 They often show other unpleasant symptoms as well as a headache and are sometimes accompanied by an aura, which happens before a migraine and warns you that a migraine is about to happen.
 Some of the most common symptoms of a migraine and a migraine aura include:

 We don’t currently know what exactly causes a migraine but it is thought that they are the result of abnormal brain activity that temporarily affects nerve signals, chemicals and blood vessels in the brain.
 However many triggers have been suggested including: